Modular quantum signal processing in many variables: Discussion and conclusion

 We stress, however, that there remain significant open questions on the optimality of method offered here, especially in light of the dependence of a gadget's complexity on sophisticated results in the theory of polynomial decompositions \cite{bz_decomp_85, kl_poly_decomp_89, dickerson_np_93, faugere_poly_decomp_09}.
-It is thus the authors' belief that existing methods for multivariable block encoding, such as LCU, continue to offer diverse, context-specific utility, and deserve continued attention in future related work on generating novel block encodings.
+Consequently existing methods for multivariable block encoding, such as LCU, continue to offer diverse, context-specific utility; in fact, as we showed, LCU offers one method for instantiating gadgets and thus provides an upper bound on the complexity of any given multivariable transformation---critically, for a wide class of functions, summarized in Fig.~\ref{fig:fig_permitted_functions}, we show that we can improve on these LCU-provided bounds arbitrarily, recovering the constant-space and improved infinity-norm dependence of QSP and QSVT.
+Investigating richer classes of target functions for which robust separations in space and query complexity can be shown between gadgets and LCU is a promising avenue for future work.

 Whether viewed in terms of highly-efficient block encodings, or as the instantiation of a monadic type \cite{wadler_comprehending_90, wadler_essence_92, wadler_monads_95} over higher-order quantum processes composable in accordance to a simple grammar, this work instantiates new and expressive QSP/QSVT-based quantum algorithms, with function-first interpretability and a declarative style.
-To support this claim, we provide multiple examples, constructing block encodings of algorithmically useful multivariable polynomials with improved query and space complexity over alternative methods.
-Finally, we remark that the ability to semantically combine QSP/QSVT as modules in a black-box way relies strongly on their restricted circuit form, and we believe the balance between this structure and the known algorithmic expressivity of QSP/QSVT points toward a larger family of parameterized quantum circuits to which functional programming abstractions can be fruitfully applied.
+To support this claim, we provide multiple examples and an associated code repository allowing for the automated construction and analysis of gadgets (located at \texttt{\href{https://github.com/ichuang/pyqsp/tree/beta}{https://github.com/ichuang/pyqsp/tree/beta}}).
+In that repository we provide block encodings of algorithmically useful multivariable polynomials with improved query and space complexity over alternative methods for non-trivial classes of target functions, contained in an extensive test suite.
+We hope that these concrete numerical tools lower the barrier toward further experimentation---e.g., we noted in this work that the ability to semantically combine QSP/QSVT as modules in a black-box way relied strongly on a restricted circuit form, leaving the question of the existence of larger families of (less) structured parameterized quantum circuits for which functional programming abstractions can still be built.